lin-yan-rs/Landsat-MSS-registration/README.md

 The program generates the following outputs:
     (i) a binary-file stack of registered images;
-    (ii) a binary-file stack of the original unregistered images; (iii) an ASCII file containing registration parameters for each MSS image and the registration accuracy statistics; (iv) intermediate results of dense least-squares matching between every pair of MSS-MSS and MSS-OLI images (in "matchings" folder).
+    (ii) a binary-file stack of the original unregistered images (for visual comparisions with the registered images); (iii) an ASCII file containing registration parameters for each MSS image and the registration accuracy statistics; (iv) intermediate results of dense least-squares matching between every pair of MSS-MSS and MSS-OLI images (in "matchings" folder).